 Bad things can and do happen; good planning incorporates these events into the process.
 That means when they do happen, it should be much easier to deal with.
-In the bank of skills that financial planners have, there are two things in particular that we can bring in times of crisis; comfort from robust preparations and emotional support.
+We hope for the best but plan for the worst.
+In the bank of skills that financial planners have, there are two things in particular that we can bring in times of crisis: comfort from robust preparations and emotional support.

 The biggest single worry of any investor is the possibility of running out of money.
 If a planner can alleviate that by ensuring a client always feels they have enough behind them, that helps.

-One of the most straightforward, but also the most effective ways to do this, is through a detailed analysis of income and expenditure patterns to ensure a client maintains sufficient cash reserves.
-If a client has sufficient income, the focus is on having enough cash.
+One of the most straightforward and effective ways to do this is through a detailed analysis of income and expenditure patterns to ensure a client maintains sufficient cash reserves.

-There is no hard-and-fast rule for how much any one person needs – but the foundations of financial planning generally follow the below guidelines:
+There is no hard-and-fast rule for how much any one person needs – but the foundations of financial planning generally follow the guidelines below:

-- Ensure you can always cover regular spending for an agreed period e.g. 6 months.
+- Ensure they can always cover regular spending for an agreed period e.g. six months.

 - Have funds ringfenced for planned expenses.